AlissonHenrique/Moveit/README.md

   <img alt="Happy" src=".github/moveit.gif" width="100%">
 </p>

-## 🚀 Tecnologias
+## 🚀 Technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with the following technologies:

 - [NextJs](https://nextjs.org/)
 - [TypeScript](https://www.typescriptlang.org/)

-### :rocket: Como instalar e startar
+### :rocket: How to install and start

 - `git clone https://github.com/AlissonHenrique/Moveit`
 - **Go to repository folder**
 - `yarn or npm`
-- `yarn start or npm start`
+- `yarn dev or npm dev`

 ## 💻 Projeto

-O Move.it é uma aplicação no formato de um game para desenvolver algumas atividades físicas durante dia 💜
+The Move.it is an application in the format of a game to develop some physical activities during the day 💜

 ## 🔖 Layout

-Nos links abaixo você encontra o layout do projeto web e também do mobile.
-Lembrando que você precisa ter uma conta no [Figma](http://figma.com/) para acessá-lo.
+In the links below you will find the layout of the web project.
+Remembering that you need to have an account at [Figma](http://figma.com/) to access it.

 - [Layout Web](https://www.figma.com/file/pVUC6keNOBk0dSWqdagkgP/Move.it-2.0)

 ## :memo: License

-This project is under the **MIT** license.
+This project is under MIT license.
+See the [LICENSE](https://github.com/AlissonHenrique/Moveit/blob/main/LICENSE) for more information. .